Rabago85/databricks_project/README.md

 - **Gross Domestic Product (GDP) by State (2005 - 2024)** :
 Sourced from the Bureau of Economic Analysis (BEA), this dataset provides state-level GDP changes, reflecting economic growth trends across the U.S.

+## Governance with Unity Catalog
+This project implements data governance using Databricks Unity Catalog, ensuring secure and efficient management of data access, lineage, and compliance.

 ## Data Workflow

 ### 1. Bronze Layer (Raw Data Ingestion with Initial Preprocessing)